At nature centers, learn how to tap maple trees and sample the sweet results.

 March, 7-8 and 14-15, Festival of the Sugar Maples at Coral Woods Conservation Area in Marengo, Ill.
 Hike out to the sugar shack and see how maple syrup is made, then sample.

 March 14-15, Sugar Bush Fair at Vera Meineke Nature Center at Spring Valley in Schaumburg, Ill.
 In addition to pancakes, there will be a pioneer sugar camp, puppet show and hayride.

 March 21, Maple Syrup Festival in Byron, Ill.
 At the Heritage Farm Museum in Byron Forest Preserve, there will be hayrides, tours, children's crafts and a pancake breakfast.

 Children watch maple sap flow.

-March 25 and April 1, Maple Syrup Festival at St. John's Arboretum in Collegeville, Minn.
+April 4, Maple Syrup Festival at St. John's Arboretum in Collegeville, Minn.
 Collect, cook and enjoy hot maple syrup over ice cream at St. John's University.
 There are horse-drawn rides, too.